 Pacific Northwest National Laboratory

-This research was partially supported by the U.S. Department of Energy (DOE), Office of Biological and Environmental Research, Subsurface Biogeochemical Research (SBR) Program through the SBR Scientific Focus Area at Pacific Northwest National Laboratory (PNNL), and by the National Science Foundation (NSF).
-A. Tartakovsky was partially supported by the U.S. Department of Energy (DOE) Office of Advanced Scientific Computing (ASCR) as part of the Early Career Award “New Dimension Reduction Methods and Scalable Algorithms for Multiscale Nonlinear Phenomena.”
+This research was partially supported by the Subsurface Biogeochemical Research (SBR) program of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, through the SBR Scientific Focus Area at Pacific Northwest National Laboratory (PNNL) and by the National Science Foundation (NSF).
+A. Tartakovsky was partially supported by the DOE Office of Advanced Scientific Computing (ASCR) as part of the Early Career Award “New Dimension Reduction Methods and Scalable Algorithms for Multiscale Nonlinear Phenomena.”

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER